sftpplus/sftpplus-docs/src/doc_source/q-and-a.rst

 How to generate RSA and DSA SSH private and public keys?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Local Manager service provides a tool for generating new SSH keys or converting existing SSH keys.
+The Web Manager service provides a tool for generating new SSH keys or converting existing SSH keys.